openai/retro/README.md

 ```

 Once that's done, close the prompt and open a Git CMD prompt (under Start > Git) and run these commands.
-If you installed MSYS2 into an alternate directory please use that instead of C:\msys64 in the comamnd.
+If you installed MSYS2 into an alternate directory please use that instead of C:\msys64 in the command.

 ```sh
 path %PATH%;C:\msys64\mingw64\bin;C:\msys64\usr\bin